- Much of Papua New Guinea remains inaccessible by road and the existing roads are often in poor condition.

-When Dam began working in PNG with FORCET, back in 1985, “there were all these organizations that were doing the ground work,” says Dam, “it was almost a height of the NGO movement.”
+When Dam began working on environmental issues in PNG back in 1985, “there were all these organizations that were doing the ground work,” says Dam, “it was almost a height of the NGO movement.”

 But over the last decade, “they all fell over,” says Dam.